The 3rd International Electronic Conference on Animals

 Welcome from the Chairs

 It is with great enthusiasm that we announce the 3rd International Electronic Conference on Animals (IECA 2025).
-The conference is organized by the MDPI open access journal Animals (ISSN: 2076-2615; Impact Factor: 2.7) and will be held online from 12th to 14th March 2025.
+The conference is organized by the MDPI open access journal Animals (ISSN: 2076-2615; Impact Factor: 2.7) and will be held online from 12 to 14 March 2025.

-On behalf of the Conference Chairs for IECA 2025, I invite you to participate in this important meeting.
+On behalf of the Conference Chairs of IECA 2025, I invite you to participate in this important meeting.
 Animals face unprecedented challenges worldwide, including declining genetic diversity, climate change, pollution, and intensive production systems, to name but a few.
 The main topics and sessions of the conference are as follows:

 C. Sustainable animal physiology and reproduction;